l-atelier-des-chercheurs/dodoc/README.md

 * macOS: go to Applications -> Utilities -> Terminal
 * Linux: use a terminal app such as Terminal or Konsole

-In your terminal, navigate to the Les-Cahiers-du-Studio-master folder with your terminal using the `cd` command:
+In your terminal, navigate to the dodoc-master folder with your terminal using the `cd` command:

 ```
-cd path/to/Les-Cahiers-du-Studio-master
+cd path/to/dodoc-master
 ```

 #### 3. Install dependencies

 If you haven’t already, install the tool that will enable native modules to be used.
 To do this, follow the instructions here: https://github.com/nodejs/node-gyp

-Then, install _les Cahiers_’s dependencies (may take up to 5 minutes):
+Then, install _do•doc_’s dependencies (may take up to 5 minutes):

 ```
 npm install
 ```

-#### 4. Run Les Cahiers du Studio
+#### 4. Run do•doc

 Start from the folder in a terminal window with the following command: